initialed85/djangolang/README.md

   - [TODO] Find a way to not rely on an `ST_PointZ` for `pointz` (I think nobody has a working Go lib that handles the binary type?)
 - [DONE] Fix up the various templating shortcuts I've taken that cause `staticcheck` warnings (e.g. `unnecessary use of fmt.Sprintf`)
 - [DONE] Add a debounced healthcheck `GET /healthz`
-- [WIP] Support more Postgres data types as they come up, maybe redo the type-mapping stuff to be clearer in terms of to/from request / db / stream / intermediate
+- [DONE] Support more Postgres data types as they come up, maybe redo the type-mapping stuff to be clearer in terms of to/from request / db / stream / intermediate
-  - [WIP] Maybe just use `jackc/pgx` everywhere in the hope it'll save some type-juggling
+  - [DONE] Maybe just use `jackc/pgx` everywhere in the hope it'll save some type-juggling
+- [DONE] Cleaner handling for when Redis isn't available
+- [DONE] Better support for recursive schemas (in the case that they cause a graph cycle)
+- [DONE] Change default pagination size to 50
+  - [TODO] Work out how to handle pagination size for loaded foreign objects
-- [TODO] Look at places to cut down on copies re: memory usage (given we're potentially slinging a bit of data around)
+- [WIP] Look at places to cut down on copies re: memory usage (given we're potentially slinging a bit of data around)
-- [TODO] Change default pagination size
+- [TODO] Make the errors more readable (probably populate an `objects: []any` field)
 - [TODO] Come up with something for aggregations
 - [TODO] Redo the type mapping stuff again
 - [TODO] Fix all the tests I commented out (I was too lazy to fix the complicated structures)